CPAN-Security/security.metacpan.org/docs/cna-faq.md

 If you need assistance, please reach out to us.

 We may ask for maintenance permissions to release an update the software, if you agree.

-With that said, some people enjoy working with others on their software.
 Have you considered reaching out to your users, looking for co-maintainers?

 ### Telling me to fix a vulnerability is stressful!